LuisRowe/LuisRowe/README.md

 - 🔥 Student in Web Developer in <a href="https://www.betrybe.com/">Trybe</a>.

-- 🔭 I’m currently locking for a job.
+- 🔭 I’m currently looking for a job.

 <br><br>